Armandelij/IOS-Guide/Swift-UI/View & Modifiers/State&Binding.md

 ``` swift
 @State var placeHolderText = "Hello World"
 ```
 This current variable/value is only accessable inside of its current struct (ContentView).
 The @State property attached to it allows us to represent that variable/value else where if we choose to.
 The @Binding property will allow us to share the variable/value between @State property elsewhere in the code.
-Also if the @State property updates the @binding property will also update.

 ## Example
 ``` swift